green onions, toasted sesame seeds, and lime wedgesfor serving (optional)

 Heat a medium skillet (preferably non-stick or a well-seasoned cast iron skillet) on medium-high to high until very hot ( or medium medium-high for nonstick).
 I recommend giving cast iron 3-5 minutes to get hot and nonstick about 1 minute, depending on how thick it is.

 Add the canola oil (1 tablespoon) to the hot pan.
-Sear the tuna for 2 minutes on each side for medium rare (1.5 minutes on each side for rare; 3 on each side for medium).
+Sear the tuna for 1 - 1½ minutes on each side for medium rare ( 2 -2½ minutes for medium-well to well, 30 seconds for very rare.
+See notes - this will vary based on thickness of the tuna steaks).
 (Note: different burners get hotter depending on your stove.
 Use your best judgement whether you use medium, medium-high, or high heat, as the marinade may burn if too high heat is used)

-Remove to a cutting board and allow to rest for at least 3 minutes.
+Remove to a cutting board.
 Slice into 1/2 inch slices and serve garnished with green onions, toasted sesame seeds, and a squeeze of fresh lime juice, if desired.

-For thinner tuna steaks, you may need less searing time.
-If you are using tuna steaks that are less than 1 inch, I recommend only 1 minute per side, depending on your preference for doneness.
+For thinner or thicker tuna steaks, you may need less or more searing time.
+If you are using tuna steaks that are less than 1 inch, I recommend no more than 1 minute per side, depending on your preference for doneness.
+For thicker steaks, you may need to do 2 minutes per side.
 You may also need less searing time depending on the temperature of your fish- if it's been sitting out of the fridge for a while, it will take less time to cook.

 This recipe has been updated from its original.
 It had a simpler marinade of 2 tablespoons soy sauce, 1 tablespoon canola oil, salt, and pepper before.
 If you're short on ingredients (like toasted sesame oil and honey) try this simpler version!